 The Layer Properties Manager can be activated in a number of ways:

-In our view, the layer list associated with a drawing should be kept relatively short in order to be manageable.
-In order to keep a list manageable, remove a layer.
+We suggest that the layer list associated with a drawing should be kept relatively short in order to be manageable.
+In order to keep a list manageable, remove unwanted layer.s

 Mini Layer Tool